Low degree extensions with Cyclic class group: Introduction and Results

-\end{theorem} Deshouillers, Gun, and Sivaraman \cite{JSJ} proved the existence of the Euclidean ideal class in number fields with $\rank(\cO_K^{\times} )\geq 3$ with an additional assumption the Galois group $ \Gal\left(\Q(\zeta_{f(K)})/K\right)$ is cyclic.
-They proved the following theorem by using an error term of the linear sieve given by Iwaniec. \begin{theorem} [Deshouillers, Gun, and Sivaraman \cite{JSJ}] Let $K$ be a number field with the rank $\left(\cO_K ^{\times}\right)\geq 3$ and the Hilbert class field $H(K)$ is abelian over $\Q$.
-Also suppose that the conductor of $H(K)$ is $f$ and $\Q(\zeta_f)$ over $K$ is cyclic.
-Then $K$ has a Euclidean ideal class. \end{theorem} We prove the existence of a Euclidean ideal class in abelian real quartic fields with prime class numbers, without the assumption $\Q(\zeta_f)$ over $K$ is cyclic.
-We also prove the corollary \ref{corq} that settles the discussion on the existence of Euclidean ideal class in certain biquadratic fields with class number two. \begin{theorem} Let $K$ be a real quartic extension with prime class number and the Hilbert class field $H(K)$ is abelian over $\Q$.
-Also let $f=\lcm(16,f(K))$.
-If $G$ be the Galois group of $\Q(\zeta_f)$ over $K$ and $G_l$ be the Galois group of $\Q(\zeta_f) $ over $\Q(\zeta_l)$ and
+\end{theorem} Deshouillers, Gun, and Sivaraman \cite{DGS} proved the existence of the Euclidean ideal class in number fields with $\rank(\cO_K^{\times} )\geq 3$ with an additional assumption that the Galois group $ \Gal\left(\Q(\zeta_{f(K)})/K\right)$ is cyclic.
+They proved the following theorem using the linear sieve with the error term given by Iwaniec \cite{errorterm80}. \begin{theorem} [Deshouillers, Gun, and Sivaraman \cite{DGS}] Let $K$ be a number field such that rank $\left(\cO_K ^{\times}\right)\geq 3$ and the Hilbert class field $H(K)$ is abelian over $\Q$.
+Also suppose that the conductor of $H(K)$ is $f(K)$ and $\Q(\zeta_{f(K)})$ over $K$ is cyclic.
+Then $K$ has a Euclidean ideal class. \end{theorem} \begin{remark} Let us consider the example of a number field, $K$, given as $K=\Q(\sqrt{11},\sqrt{247})$.
+Despite the fact that the rank of $\mathcal{O}_K^\times$ is $3$ in this real quartic field $K$, we cannot conclude that $K$ possesses a Euclidean ideal by applying Theorem \ref{Jh}.
+This is because the Galois group $\Gal(\Q(\zeta_f)/K) \cong \Z/10\Z\times \Z/12\Z\times \Z/9\Z$ is not cyclic, where $f=10808$ represents the conductor of the Hilbert class field of $K$.
+As a result, one of the assumptions in Theorem \ref{Jh} is not met.
+However, we can indeed ascertain that $K$ has a Euclidean ideal by utilizing Theorem \ref{thm41}.